basktballer/TheWallMidterm/README.md

-# Midterm Project 'The Wall.'
+# Midterm Project 'The Knight's Watch'

+## About

+Pinterest for learners.
+Allow learners to save learning links in a central place that is publicly available to any user.
+You can find a hosted version of this application here.
+[Redirect to heroku!](https://arcane-everglades-65581.herokuapp.com/)

 ## Screenshots
 !['Screenshot Of Homepage'](https://github.com/basktballer/TheWallMidterm/blob/master/docs/desktop-home.png)